luanferreiradev/luanferreiradev/README.md

 <!-- - [Twitter](https://twitter.com/meu-usuario) -->
 <!-- - [Dev.to](https://dev.to/meu-usuario) -->

-🇧🇷 Born in Minas Gerais, Brazil <br>
-🇳🇱 Living in Brasília, Brazil <br>
+🇧🇷 Living in Brasília, Brazil <br>

 Feel free to reach out if you want to collaborate on a project or just have a chat about technology and coding!